gardiac2002/read_more_js/README.md

-# read_more_js: A curated list of Javascript ressources
+# A curated list of Javascript ressources

 ## Tutorials: